i2bc/ORFmine/docs/How_it_works_orfold.md

 first contact the Tango developers to have access to the source code: <http://tango.crg.es>

-For the aggregation propensity estimation, according to the protocol proposed by XXX et al[REF], a residue is considered as participating in an aggregation prone region if it is located in a segment of at least five consecutive residues which were predicted as populating a b-aggregated conformation for more than 5%.
+For the aggregation propensity estimation, according to the protocol proposed by Linding et al.[6], a sequence segment is considered as aggregation prone if it is composed of at least five consecutive residues predicted as populating a b-aggregated conformation with a percentage occupancy greater than 5%.
 Then, the aggregation propensity of each sequence is defined as the fraction of residues predicted in aggregation prone segments.